DD News: History

-DD News quickly gained popularity among the viewers, exceeding its commercial revenue target of Rs.
-2 crores for 2003–04, and the channel earned Rs.
-10 crores.
-The popularity of the channel amongst advertisers continues unabated and the revenue figures for the current year (04-05) have already crossed Rs.
-10 crores.
-The main reason for this is that DD News is a free channel unlike the private and better channels that are pay channels.

-India's public service broadcaster Doordarshan benefitted immensely from DD News's launch, as its in-house production churned out much quality content, achieving economies of scale.

 Initially, after experiencing a partnership with CNN, Doordarshan launched a news and current affairs channel DD CNNi in 1995.
 DD was catering to an international audience via its DD International channel, and also providing English news, views, current affairs and infotainment programmings to Indian audiences via its DD3 channel.
-Its DD National and DD Metro channels were also delivering news content, and many private producers also had their news programs on DD channels.
-To encash all these, DD launched its DD News channel in late 1999, which failed due to lack of viewership and sponsors as it was not available on terrestrial mode.
+Its DD National and DD Metro channels were also delivering news content, and many private producers also had their news programmes on DD channels.
 They converted it to DD Bharati on 26 January 2002.

 Later DD again launched its DD News channel by replacing DD Metro in 2003 and assured its availability on terrestrial mode.
 DD News is India's only 24-hour terrestrial news channel.
-It telecasts over 16 hours of live news bulletins daily in Hindi, English, Sanskrit, and Urdu.
-Regional news units attached to different Doordarshan Kendras also telecast daily news bulletins in regional languages.
-News headlines and breaking news updates are regular features, and headlines are accessible via SMS.
+It formerly telecast over 16 hours of live news bulletins in Hindi, English, Sanskrit, and Urdu.
+News headlines and breaking news updates were made accessible via SMS.

 DD News also carries financial information about stocks and commodities, accessing information from the National Stock Exchange of India (NSE) and the Bombay Stock Exchange (BSE) in addition to leading commodity exchanges including the National Commodity and Derivatives Exchange (NCDEX) and the MCX Stock Exchange.

-In January 2019, Prasar Bharati Converted it into Complete Hindi News Channel, while DD India was converted into English News Channel.
+In January 2019, Prasar Bharati converted it into a Hindi news channel, while DD India was converted into an English news channel.

+On 20 April 2024, DD News announced changing its logo.
+The old logo, red in colour, was changed to saffron.
+The change was criticised by several opposition political parties, alleging a move of saffronisation by the ruling party, BJP.
+BJP denied the claim saying that Doordarshan originally was launched with a saffron logo in 1959 and that the objection towards it is a display of hate against bhagwa and hindus.
+Prasar Bharti CEO, Gaurav Dwivedi claimed that the new logo is orange in colour and that it is a change of "visual aesthetic".

 Mobile application

-Information and Broadcasting Minister Arun Jaitley on 7 May 2015 launched a mobile application of DD News and said the audience was extremely keen to have a comprehensive view of issues and events.
+Information and Broadcasting Minister Arun Jaitley on 7 May 2015 launched a mobile application of DD News that will provide DD News a platform to instantly communicate news on a 24×7 basis.

-"The application will provide DD News a platform to instantly communicate news on a 24×7 basis and it has added a new dimension to its profile," he said, adding that the application will address the needs of viewers who sought information through the mobile phone.